Index

 One additional option that has potential is a 6G to 3G conversion.
 The 3G alternator is a somewhat larger case 130A unit, and a very reliable model that has been around for many years.
 They had typically been used in the '94-00' V6 (as well as the '87-'93 5.0L and '94-'95 GT), and you'll need one with the grey regulator - supposedly non-PCM controlled.
 With this, a 6G to 3G harness is required (easily found with an internet search or on eBay), then some material must be removed from the mounting bracket for the alternator to fit - and it will be snug.
 Like with other V-6 alternator swaps, you also have to re-use the pulley from your Terminator, which is easy enough.
 While I have not tried this myself, I have heard it is a tight fit, but with the harness adapting perfectly (as seen from a rear view) it could be a great way to go.
 Thanks again to the V-6!

 Note: For those using the AeroForce Interceptor (see further down this page), I noticed that mine consistently reads about 0.5V on the low side.
 If you rely on this reading solely to monitor the output of your alternator, you may think it is going bad, when it may be just fine.
-I have confirmed this with a voltmeter as well as monitoring the digital readout on the capacitor mounted in my trunk (more on that whenever I get around to updating the Kenwood Media page).
+I have confirmed this with a voltmeter as well as monitoring the digital readout on the capacitor mounted in my trunk.
 It's definitely something to be aware of, since unnecessarily replacing an alternator is a real drag!

 Ignition coils